zapatacomputing/orquestra-manifest/README.rst

 * We want a simple tool that is easy to understand.
 * We want to use a JSON format for manifest.json
 * We want simple tests
-* We want to leveage modern tools like GitPython and Pathlib
+* We want to leverage modern tools like GitPython and Pathlib

 Installation
 -------------